 Warmup

-Get as many problems correct out of 30 problems as you can!
+Get as many answers correct out of 30 problems as you can!
 Try to go as fast as you can!
-Then try it again to beat your best number of correct problems and best time!
+Then try it again to beat your best number of correct answers and best time!

 Activity #1